What a Practical Nurse Does

 I have no background in healthcare or experience in nursing – can I really do this?

-You can, however, admission to the Practical Nurse program at Dorsey Schools is competitive and many of our Practical Nurse students have prior experience working in healthcare prior to starting their training in the Practical Nurse program.
+You can, however, admission to the Practical Nurse program at Dorsey College is competitive and many of our Practical Nurse students have prior experience working in healthcare prior to starting their training in the Practical Nurse program.